riduanur2003/school_management/readme.md

 from landing page
 1. we can put buttons of the services that will give the

 - I WANT TO FIND A STUDENT IN ORDER TO DO SOME THING WITH THAT STUDENT.
+And then..........
    - I WANT TO DEREGISTER THAT STUDENT
    - I WANT TO KNOW ABOUT THE FINANCIAL RECORDS OF THAT STUDENT
    - I WANT TO ACCESS THE GRADES OF THAT STUDENT